smileys-tavern/smileys_umbrella/README.md

   * Highly customizable.
 Right now does a basic and slightly optimized search of all site content which is indexed within 5 minutes of posting
   * Search by room, post, user
   * Sphinxsearch is used here via SphinxQL (queried by giza_sphinxsearch) with an Elm front facing client reading from a channel connection.
 It is very fast and reliable

+* House Rooms
+  * Accessed via /h/roomname
+  * /h/all for top content site wide
+  * /h/walloffame for all time upvoted content
+  * These are aggregate rooms for special purpose and cannot be posted to normally

 ### Smileysapi